TheThiccestSucc/PoeCompass/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/flacostec/PoeCompass/total.svg)](https://github.com/flacostec/PoeCompass/releases)
 ===

 An overlay aiming to improve the quality of life when running leveling in [Path of Exile](https://www.pathofexile.com/).
+Entirely written in C# and customizable by modifying the configuration file (configuration.json).

 If for some reason, you have to resume your leveling process and you are in the part 2, just double click the layout, it will swap to P2.

 Features